Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

 \subsubsection{Height functions}

 Consider the encoding \eqref{eqn:initheight} of an initial condition $X_0$ of tasep as a height function $h_0$.
 When $X_0$ contains a 2nd class particle at the origin, map it to an initial condition $\hat{X}_0$ with a $\circ-\bullet$ pair at $-1-0$ as follows.
-Remove the 2nd class particle, slide all particles and holes of $X_0$ below the origin by one unit leftward, and insert a $\circ-\bullet$ pair at $-1-0$.
+Remove the 2nd class particle, slide all particles and holes of $X_0$ to the left of the origin by one unit leftward, and insert a $\circ-\bullet$ pair at $-1-0$.
 Let $\hat{h}_0$ be the height function associated to $\hat{X}_0$.
 The relation between $h_0$ and $\hat{h}_0$ is

-When a sequence of initial height functions $h^{\eps}_0$ of tasep converges to $\mathbf{h}_0$ according to \eqref{eqn:initialconv}, the corresponding functions $\hat{h}^{\eps}_0$ converge to $\mathbf{h}_0$ under the same scaling.
-Therefore, in order to prove Theorem \ref{thm:2ndclass} by way of Lemma \ref{lem:HPpair}, it is enough to consider tasep with initial conditions that have a $\circ-\bullet$ pair instead of a 2nd class particle, assume the initial height functions converge according to \eqref{eqn:initialconv}, and prove that the trajectory of the $\circ-\bullet$ pair converges to the interface under the scaling \eqref{eqn:2ndscaled}.
+When a sequence of initial height functions $h^{n}_0$ of tasep converges to $\mathbf{h}_0$ according to \eqref{eqn:initialconv}, the corresponding functions $\hat{h}^{n}_0$ converge to $\mathbf{h}_0$ under the same scaling.
+Therefore, in order to prove Theorem \ref{thm:2ndclass}, it is enough to consider tasep with initial conditions that have a $\circ-\bullet$ pair instead of a 2nd class particle, assume the initial height functions converge according to \eqref{eqn:initialconv}, and prove that the trajectory of the $\circ-\bullet$ pair converges to the interface under the scaling \eqref{eqn:2ndscaled}.